 - Do Not Disturb option.

-However, MS Teams also offers the option to receive emails that inform you about any missed activity.
+However, Teams also offers the option to receive emails that inform you about any missed activity.
 Discord doesn’t have this feature, but it does allow you to customize notifications for each channel and even add specific notification sounds to each — something MS Teams is lacking.

-Make a notification schedule that fits your needs in Pumble
+Set a notification schedule in Pumble

-Nitro users can create and share custom emojis across all servers, groups, or DMs, whereas free users can only access these on the server they uploaded them to.
+Nitro users can even create and share custom emojis across all servers, groups, or DMs, whereas free users can only access these on the server they uploaded them to.

-MS Teams offers more integrations
+Discord vs Teams integrations: MS Teams offers more integrations

 Looking at numbers alone, Microsoft Teams leaves Discord in the dust when it comes to integrations.